Camille Cabrol

 Camille Cabrol (born 25 December 1997 in Sallanches) is a French freestyle skier.
 Her nickname on social media is Cam.
 She competed in the 2018 Winter Olympics and 2022 Winter Olympics.

+Competing at the 2026 Winter Olympics in Valtellina, she finished in tenth place in the first qualification round of the moguls on 10 February 2026, with a score of 73.07, qualifying her for the final.